mabouhashem/EvadeGAN/README.md

 #### Running the code ####
-For convenience, the code to run the different parts of the project is included in the IPython notebooks listed above.
+For convenience, the code to run the different parts of the project is included in the Jupyter notebooks listed above.
 Support for command-line arguments to be added soon.

 **Note:**